Shakuntala

 Shakuntala (शकुन्तला) is a heroine in ancient Indian literature, best known for her portrayal in the ancient Sanskrit play Abhijnanashakuntalam (The Recognition of Shakuntala), written by the classical poet Kalidasa in the 4th or 5th century AD.
 Her story, however, originates in the Hindu epic, the Mahabharata (c.
 400 BC - 400 AD), where she appears in the Adi Parva ("The Book of Beginnings").
-In both narratives, Shakuntala is the daughter of the sage Vishwamitra and the celestial nymph Menaka.
+In both narratives, Shakuntala is the daughter of the sage Vishvamitra and the celestial nymph Menaka.
 Abandoned at birth, she is raised by the sage Kanva in a forest hermitage.
 She later falls in love with King Dushyanta and becomes the mother of Bharata, a celebrated emperor of India.

 In the Mahabharata, Shakuntala introduces herself to Dushyanta when he visits her hermitage during a hunting expedition in the absence of her foster father, Kanva.
 The two fall in love and secretly marry according to the Gandharva tradition (a love marriage), consummating their union in the forest.
-Afterward, Dushyanta returns to his palace life and gradually forgets about Shakuntala.
-Years later, she approaches him with their son, Bharata, but he hesitates to acknowledge them.
+Afterward, Dushyanta returns to his palace life, while Shakuntala raises their son Bharata in Kanva's hermitage for 6 years.
+When she approaches Dushyanta with their son, he hesitates to acknowledge them despite remembering her.
 Outspoken and fearless, Shakuntala rebukes him forcefully until a celestial voice intervenes to confirm the truth, compelling Dushyanta to accept her and their son.

 Abhijnanashakuntalam dramatizes the story with poetic elegance but reimagines Shakuntala as a more passive and naive figure.
 In this version, her introduction to King Dushyanta is made by her friends, Priyamvada and Anasuya.
 After Dushyanta departs from the hermitage, Shakuntala, lost in thoughts of him, fails to greet the irascible sage Durvasa, who curses her so that Dushyanta will forget her entirely.
 The curse can only be lifted if he sees a token of their love—a signet ring he had given her.
 The now-pregnant Shakuntala journeys to the palace, but she loses the ring in a river and is rejected by Dushyanta, who fails to recognise her.
-Humiliated and abandoned, she is lifted away by celestial beings to her divine mother Menaka’s abode.
-The lost ring is later found in a fish’s belly and returned to Dushyanta, restoring his memory.
+Humiliated and abandoned, she is lifted away by celestial beings to her divine mother Menaka's abode.
+The lost ring is later found in a fish's belly and returned to Dushyanta, restoring his memory.
 Overcome with remorse, he longs for Shakuntala, and in time, reunites with her—now with their son, Bharata.

 Shakuntala has long been regarded as a significant cultural figure and a symbol of Indian womanhood, inspiring numerous literary, artistic, and visual adaptations.
 In modern scholarship, the contrast between her portrayals in the Mahabharata and Abhijnanashakuntalam is frequently highlighted, particularly in discussions of gender, agency, and narrative tone.